gatsbyjs/gatsby/docs/docs/how-to/testing/visual-testing-with-storybook.md

 ### Manual configuration

-Storybook's Webpack configuration will require adjustments to allow you to transpile Gatsby's source files and ensure the proper Babel plugins are used.
+Storybook's webpack configuration will require adjustments to allow you to transpile Gatsby's source files and ensure the proper Babel plugins are used.

 In your Storybook configuration file (i.e., `.storybook/main.js`) add the following: